What is a data breach?

 Do I have to inform my customers in case of a data breach?

-It depends whether their privacy will be compromised.
+Where there is likely a high risk to the rights and freedoms of customers as the result of a breach, they must also be informed.
+The threshold for communicating a breach to customers is therefore higher than for notifying supervisory authorities and not all breaches will therefore be required to be communicated.
 If the breached data is unintelligible to third parties – because it has been sufficiently encrypted, for example – then it’s not necessary to contact your customers.
 However, if their privacy is threatened, you must inform them of the breach.

 How can we best manage a data breach?